ghc-proposals/ghc-proposals/proposals/0000-forscoped_quantifier.rst

 With GHC's powerful type-level programming features, we need powerful abilities to explicitly bring local type variables into scope.

-To write some signatures ``ScopedTypeVariables`` extension is needed, but it is still has ambiguity for each unquantified type variable - is it local scoped or forall type variable.
+To write some signatures ``ScopedTypeVariables`` extension is needed, but it is still has ambiguity for each unquantified type variable - is it local scoped or universal type variable.

 This proposal Introduce ``forscope`` quantifier, which explicitly require local scope only or error otherwise.